RemedyData/Meriskill_Skill_Human_Resource_Analysis_Internship/README.md

 ## Recommendation

-- There are no doubts that the Human Resource is performing  within the company yielding higher returns.
+- There are no doubts that the Human Resource performancde is staggering  which definitely affects the company's returns.

-- More advertisements in form of placards, television spots and print publications should be done in the month of December as more sales is being made in this month.

-- Directing more sales to USA happens to be a gold mine for the company.

-- Based on the analysis of the Customers-purchasing pattern, It is suggested that USB-Charging Cables should be made available for sales at all time due to its high demand.
+-

-- It is suggested that more capital be invested in the sales of Macbook Pro Laptop alongside with iphone so as increase the company's leverage.
+- It is suggested that a friendly survey be conducted among the employees at certain intervals yearly so as give the management team a better understanding of their employees.

+- Likewise, more incentives should be offered to the employees so as to retain them for a longer period.

 ---